milgra/cortex/README.md

 Guide your thought through the labyrinth of the brain, avoid hitting the walls and obstacles, nothing should distract you…

 A minimalistic-ambient reflex game with a 60 frames per second flow experienceand the atmospheric music of Tamas Katai.

+The code is also suitable for learning purposes.

 ### Files